Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ---

+`Git` and `GitHub` is a bit confusing to understand at first.
+During week-0, I created files, inside the `terminal` using `BASH`, then created a repository on `Github`.
+After I created a project inside `Visual Studio Code`, I followed a add, commit, push to upload my `VSC` project to `GitHub`. *Follow step 7-9 below for more instruction.*

 ## `Git` & `GitHub`

-* Git repository hosting service, web based graphical interface.
+* GitHub is a repository hosting service, web based graphical interface.
 Allows programmers to research and edit projects.
 Provides access control for collaboration.
 Coordinates work among programmers across the world.
 Control system for tracking changes in projects files.
 Allows any level programmer research project information.

 1. Created [`mkdir`] a directory
 2. Changed [`cd`] to that directory